nano-o/Distributed-termination-detection/README.md

 [`Termination.tla`](Termination.tla) contains both the specification of the algorithm and an inductive invariant that proves its safety.

-The specification is annotated for model-checking with Apalache, which is able to prove all the invariants inductive for 6 processes.
+[`TerminationApalache.tla`] fixes the number of processes and adds type annotations for model-checking with Apalache, which is able to prove the that the invariants inductive and that they imply the safety property for up to 6 processes (on a recent desktop machine).

 By convention, an invariant of the form `Inv` (e.g. `Inv1`) is inductive relative to `Inv_` (e.g. `Inv1_`).
-Moreover, the safety property is implied by invariants the conjunction of invariants 1 and 2.
+Moreover, the safety property is implied by the conjunction of invariants 1 and 2.

-To check the whole proof, use `check_proof.sh` To check that e.g. `Inv1` is inductive relative to `Inv1_` with Apalache, use `check_invariant Inv1 Termination.tla`
+To check the whole proof, use `./check_proof.sh` To check that e.g. `Inv1` is inductive relative to `Inv1_` with Apalache, use `./check_invariant Inv1 TerminationApalache.tla`

 We also prove the algorithm correct for any number of processes using Isabelle/HOL.
 You can browse the proof at